ALGODAO/algoNFTs/json_to_csv_tools/README.md

 This means that the `_metadata.json` is ignored here.

+## Add parameter for batch
+Adds a parameter with the same value to every parameter `.json` file of an NFT.

+Adjust the parameters in `settings.yaml` and then run the `batch_id_change.py` script.

 ## Batch id change
 Rename files to change the id number of an NFT and its property file.